MicrosoftDocs/Hololens/hololens/hololens-commercial-features.md

 keywords: HoloLens, commercial, features, mdm, mobile device management, kiosk mode
 ---

-# HoloLens solutions in your environment
+# What can HoloLens do for you?

 HoloLens includes features that make it easier for businesses to manage HoloLens devices.
 Some features are included with the device, others can be enabled by [Mobile Device Management (MDM) for HoloLens](hololens-mdm-configure.md)  or through [Provisioning Packages](https://docs.microsoft.com/hololens/hololens-provisioning) using [Windows Configuration Designer](https://www.microsoft.com/store/productId/9NBLGGH4TX22), or licenses can be purchased and distributed to the devices.